Interacting with Common Services

 If we do not have access, we will receive an authentication request.

-Windows has two command-line shells: the Command shell and PowerShell.
+Windows has two command-line shells: the Command shellarrow-up-right and PowerShellarrow-up-right.
 Each shell is a software program that provides direct communication between us and the operating system or application, providing an environment to automate IT operations.

 Let's discuss some commands to interact with file share using Command Shell (CMD) and PowerShell.
-The command dir displays a list of a directory's files and subdirectories.
+The command dirarrow-up-right displays a list of a directory's files and subdirectories.

 Windows CMD - DIR